NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_changelog.md

 [bugfix] Fixed hard requirement for poolable actors in the Cast Ability.
 [bugfix] Removed the duplicated damage calculation from the ranged damage effect.
 [bugfix] Correctly handling stacks in the Status Effect ViewModel.
+[bugfix] Added missing calls to super in Notifies and States.
+[bugfix] Fixed the logic for "Actors Hit" in the projectile Targeting Filter Task.
 ```

 ## 3.1.6 - 31/01/2025